 My first computer was a Commodore VIC-20, followed by a Commodore 64 a year later, which was eventually replaced with an Amiga.
 I also had a lot of exposure to Atari, Apple and MS-DOS computers.

-I live in Sarnia, Ontario, Canada with my wife, children, dwarf rabbits and both modern (Windows, Mac, Linux) and vintage (Apple, Atari, Commodore, Texas Instruments) computers.
+I live in Quebec, Canada with my wife, children, dwarf rabbits and both modern (Windows, Mac, Linux) and vintage (Apple, Atari, Commodore, Texas Instruments) computers.